How to Use Targeting in a Media Buying Campaign

 Campaigns can be set to target specific operating systems and devices, which gives you greater control over the audience who actually see your ad.

-Even so, we must highlight Android, iOS and Windows mobile.
+Even so, we must check Android, iOS and Windows mobile.

-Generally speaking, Android is the operating system with the biggest volumes.
+Generally speaking, Android is the operating system with the largest volumes.

-However, you’ll also notice that users tend to use iOS in some countries (e.g United States, Canada, Australia.)
+However, you’ll also notice that users tend to use iOS in some countries (e.g. United States, Canada, and Australia.)

 Taking this into consideration, you need to check the volumes and performance of each operating system to make the best choice for your campaign.

-Don’t restrict your campaigns to phones only, though.
+Don’t restrict your campaigns to mobiles only, though

-Because tablets, for instance, may have a decent performance in some GEOs.
+Because tablets, for instance, can have decent performance in some GEOs.

 Language targeting allows you to filter users based on their language.

-This feature is particularly useful for countries which use several different languages.
+This feature is particularly useful for countries which use several languages.